What’s the first image you have when it comes to data analytics? Complicated line graphs and bar charts that describes the past? You’re not alone.

 Categorization classifies your data into sub groups.
 Like washing our clothes by separating our white clothes from the colours, categorization helps to clean data for analysis.
 Categorization can be done in any number of ways including the use of decision trees, linear regression models, and neural networks to name but a few.

-A common usage of profiling occurs in the marketing industry, where datapoints are clubbed together to create user profiles; this information helps decision makers to reduce their many customers into a few personas with identifiable and distinct attributes.
+A common usage of profiling occurs in the sales and marketing industry, where datapoints are clubbed together to create user profiles; this information helps decision makers to reduce their many customers into a few personas with identifiable and distinct attributes.